Dikarkik/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 Concatenates two strings.

 1-strncat.c
-concatenates two strings (use at most n bytes from src).
+Concatenates two strings (use at most n bytes from src).

 2-strncpy.c
-copies a string.
+Copies a string.

 3-strcmp.c
-compares two strings.
+Compares two strings.

+4-rev_array.c
+Reverses the content of an array of integers.